simonnagel/VRED-VR/readme.md

 ### Before you start:
-Please copy the files from this folder to your user\Documents\Autodesk\Automotive\VRED folder
+Please copy all the files named VRControllerXXX.osb to your user\Documents\Autodesk\Automotive\VRED folder
 ![](VRED-VR-ScreenshotOsbFiles.png)

 <br>